-Winter is long and summer is active in the 8.4 million acre Gates of the Arctic National Park & Preserve in northern Alaska.
+Winter is long and summer is short in the 8.4 million acre Gates of the Arctic National Park & Preserve in northern Alaska.
 Flanked to the north by the North Slope and Arctic Coastal Plain, and to the south by the Yukon River upland drainages of northern Interior boreal forest and wetlands, the climate of the area is a land of extremes.

 Generally speaking, winter temperatures range from 0 to -50ºF, the warmth of the sun returns in March, rivers are usually free of ice and runnable in mid-June, snow and freezing conditions happen in every month of the year, and the first significant snows return to the mountain slopes in late-August, blanketing them by mid-September.
 Always be prepared for colder-than-expected conditions.